eclipse-cdt-cloud/website/content/documentation/overview/content.md

 ### How do I get started?

-In most of the cases, a great starting point is to selecting a [development tool platform]({{< relref  "tool-platform" >}}) for your custom tool, which you augment with VS Code extensions too add required tool capabilities and then put customizations for your specific environment on top.
+In most cases, a great starting point is to select a [development tool platform]({{< relref  "tool-platform" >}}) for your custom tool, which you augment with VS Code extensions too add required tool capabilities and then put customizations for your specific environment on top.
-CDT.cloud also provides an example tool named [CDT.cloud blueprint]({{< relref  "blueprint" >}}), which may act as a template and a source of inspiration for your specific tool.
+CDT.cloud also provides an example tool named [CDT.cloud Blueprint]({{< relref  "blueprint" >}}), which may act as a template and a source of inspiration for your specific tool.

 For more details on those steps, please refer to the table of contents to the left.
 If you need help to get started, [contact us](/contact)!